 - Klubbverkare (club workers): These are the people who work in the nations’ catering and restaurant activities, either as volunteers or paid workers.

 - Kuratorskonventet (Curators Committee): Also referred to as KK, the Uppsala student nations’ cooperative body.
+Have a look at the Curators Committee’s Youtube channel for more insights into life at Uppsala’s student nations.

 - Underkonvent (Subcommittee): The cooperative body for matters affecting all the nations, such as sports or choral activities.